MatejGolian/accessibilityOverlay/README.md

-# About
- An AutoHotkey 2 script created for the needs of blind users that makes it possible to simulate accessible user interface elements.
 ## What You'll Need
 1. AutoHotkey version 2
 2. The NVDA screen reader or Microsoft SAPI voices installed on your system